Anne Mercer Larson

-As cancer survivors, what special challenges do we have after treatment?
+The report also stresses what I’ve learned personally, life after cancer is often not the same.
+What special challenges do we face after treatment?
 In some respects, we are like veterans who come home from one or more tours of duty fighting an enemy.
-We have employed every bit of weaponry in the traditional health care arsenal: surgical strikes, chemical warfare, radiation and now increasingly, alternative and homeopathic methods.
+We have employed every bit of weaponry in the traditional health care arsenal: surgical strikes, chemical warfare, radiation, and now increasingly, alternative and homeopathic methods.

 But, like any war veteran, we suffer post-war physical and mental challenges.
 The war may be over for now, but we worry about being redeployed.
 Our bodies are not the same.
 Some of us are missing body parts we depended upon or were very fond of!
 All of us are on higher alert for infections that plague people who have endured multiple attacks on our microbiome from antibiotics, surgeries, chemotherapy, radiation, hormonal treatments, and extreme stress.

 Improve Your Health, Improve Your Survival